 23. Kansas City Chiefs – D’Andre Swift, RB, Georgia

 Consider me a huge fan of D’Andre Swift.
 I project him to be an elusive three-down back that can contribute from the backfield or flexed out as a receiver.
 The Kansas City Chiefs need to improve their defense in this year’s draft, but I don’t see how they could pass up drafting a prospect like D’Andre Swift if he’s available here.
+Swift is a solid weapon for the Chiefs here in Brian Lamb’s Mock Draft 3.0.

 24. Minnesota Vikings – Lucas Niang, OT, TCU